 Protected elective time is provided during PGY-3 for this effort.
 It is anticipated that most projects will culminate in national presentation and publication, and the department fully supports trip and travel expenses for the purposes of presentation at national meetings.

-Some examples of first author publications performed during residency by recent graduating residents are as follows:
+Some examples of first-author publications performed during residency by recent graduating residents are:

 A well-organized didactic program is available to residents in obstetrics and gynecology.

 - Comprehensive weekly conference for faculty and residents.
 This conference includes morbidity and mortality conference, invited speakers on various topics, etc. The format is generally one of active interaction of generalists, subspecialties in the department, and residents.
 This conference is highly regarded as an opportunity to learn innovative techniques for diagnosis and management of interesting clinical scenarios.
 All clinical duties are blocked for this weekly conference for house officers and staff.

 - Weekly resident didactic conference on Monday afternoons; designed to provide a comprehensive “backbone” to the curriculum.